Featured Image - Chewy Granola Bars

 Get Your Hands Dirty

-When it’s time to mix ingredients, I have found that it works best to get right in there with my hands and work it all up with my fingers.
+When it’s time to mix ingredients for this recipe, I have found that it works best to get right in there with my hands and work it all up with my fingers.
 This is the easiest way to incorporate everything, so that the honey mixture fully binds with the oats, flour, and dried fruits.
 Yes, it’s a messy business.
 But it works.
 Your hands will wash.

 Press Them Down, Down, Down

-A final tip, (and this might be the most important one I share with you) is to repeatedly press the mixture down with a firm spatula.
+A Final Tip: This might be the most important tip I share with you about this recipe.
+Repeatedly press the granola mixture down with a firm spatula.
 I do this once they are in the pan, and again halfway through the baking process, then a third time after they have finished cooking.

 Store the finished product in a covered container for up to two months–although I doubt they will last that long.
 I also like to individually wrap them in either waxed paper, or little plastic snack sacks.
 This helps keep them fresh and is a nice way to make them grab-and-go-friendly.
 I’ll send some in my husband’s lunch (He loves them), or I’ll offer them to our daughters when they visit.
 Sometimes, I’ll throw one in my purse before a long day’s shopping trip.